abukhari148/abukhari148.github.io/content/posts/ccna/ccna-day-01.md

 - A firewall is a device that allows to block or allow traffic based on a set of rules.
 There are 2 types:
     - Network-based firewall (hardware)
     - Host-based firewall (software)
-- A server is a computer that is always on and is exists somewhere on **THE CLOUD**.
+- A server is a computer that is always on and exists somewhere on **THE CLOUD**.
 - A client is a device that allows to send and receive data from a server.
 {{< /admonition >}}